top of page

 - Submission of a 500 word statement explaining financial need

-After application deadline, the scholarship selection committee will identify finalists that will be interviewed.
-Scholarship winners will be selected after the interview.
+- After application deadline, the scholarship selection committee will identify finalists to be interviewed.

-The 2024 scholarship application will be available in July of 2024.
 For questions, please contact Hermano Juan Sempertegui at Juan.M.Sempertegui@gmail.com.

 HONOREES